binayakbishnu/C-Cplusplus_Basics/README.md

 ### Did you know that even char is considered an integer type?
 Find out in the cpp file!!
 ### Did you also know that some data types vary in range system to system while some don't?

+Followed by them are two files, one cpp and other py to compare data structures between Python and C++